Fourteen Points of Jinnah

 In reaction to the Nehru Report, the League authorised Jinnah to draft terms for the basis of any future constitution for British India, which would protect the interests of the Muslims.
 He presented his 14 points and stated it was the "parting of ways" and that he did not want anything to do with the Indian National Congress in the future.
 The points gave the Muslim League a direction and framework of its demands, and greatly influenced the Muslims' thinking for the next two decades until the establishment of Pakistan in 1947.

 Background

 The report was given in a meeting of the council of the All India Muslim League on 9 March 1929.
-The Nehru Report was criticized by Muslim leaders Aga Khan,and Muhammad Shafi.
+The Nehru Report was criticized by Muslim leaders Aga Khan and Muhammad Shafi.
 They considered it as a death warrant because it recommended joint electoral rolls for Hindus and Muslims.

 Muhammad Ali Jinnah left for England in May 1928 and returned after six months.
 In March 1929, the Muslim League session was held in Delhi under the presidency of Jinnah.
 In his address to his delegates, he consolidated Muslim viewpoints under fourteen items and these fourteen points became Jinnah's 14 points and the manifesto of the All India Muslim League.

 The Points

-The original points as presented by Jinnah with the spelling, the punctuation, and the structure preserved (note: Mussalman and Moslem mean 'Muslim'):
+The original points as presented by Jinnah with the spelling, the punctuation, and the structure preserved: